 General Condition: This building is in poor condition, according to a 2015 report.
-A condition assessment conducted in 2008 identifies deteriorated brick masonry, open mortar joints, deteriorated bricks, deteriorated front porch masonry, wood trim and cornices in poor condition, gutters and leaders in need of replacement, roof in poor condition with some damaged structure, a front porch roof in poor condition, dormers in very poor condition, porch roofs in poor condition, and porches in fair condition (though one front porch is missing).
+A condition assessment conducted in 2008 identifies deteriorated brick masonry, open mortar joints, deteriorated bricks, deteriorated chimney mortar, wood trim and cornices in poor condition with sections of cornice missing, gutters and leaders in need of replacement, roof in poor condition with some damaged structure, front porch roofs in poor condition with damaged structure, dormers in very poor condition, and porches in fair condition (though one porch column is missing).
 Additional deterioration has occurred since 2008.
-Foundations are in good condition
+Foundations are in good condition.